ktw5691/academic-kickstart/content/home/publications/index.md

 +++
 # A Recent Publications section created with the Pages widget.
 # This section displays recent blog posts from `content/publication/`.widget = "publications"
-headless = true  # This file represents a page section. headless = true  # This file represents a page section.

 widget = "pages"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/false